ArtCode-Kazan/SeisCore/README.md

 Full code refactoring - rewrite BinaryClass and others modules.
 This version is not compatibility with other packages (SeisRevise, SeisHydroFrac and others)

+### version 0.4.1
+Add time correction for datetime record start when using resampling frequency